VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/line-item-type.md

 # LineItemType ==~object~==

-The `LineItemType` represents the data structure that holds information about a line item, which is a specific product added to a cart or order.
+This type represents the data structure that holds information about a line item, which is a specific product added to a cart or order.

 ## Fields